 - T-bone collisions.
 T-bone is the phrase commonly used to describe a broadside collision or side-impact car accident.
 Typically, these car wrecks involve one vehicle's front end slamming into the side of another vehicle.
 You might have been struck in an intersection by a driver who ignored a red light or stop sign or failed to yield.

-One of the first things we will do when we accept your case is to determine the cause of the accident.
+One of the first things our car accident attorneys will do when we accept your case is to determine the cause of the accident.
 Some reasons drivers can be held financially responsible include:

 - Distracted driving.
 What makes these cases so complicated is most drivers who engage in such reckless behavior often deny doing so.
 That's why you need us on your side.
 We know what evidence to look for, and we can challenge the other driver's claims.
 If necessary, we're prepared to take your case to court.
 We put your best interests first.